KubeRocketCI/docs/docs/user-guide/platform-cleanup-guide.md

 ## Platform Resource Cleanup

-This section covers platform resource removal, such as components, deployment flows, and pipeline runs.
+This section covers platform resource removal, such as components, deployments, and pipeline runs.

-### Delete Deployment Flows
+### Delete Deployments

-Platform cleanup starts with deleting [deployment flows](add-cd-pipeline.md), a core resource that allows the platform to build an automated workflow.
-Deleting a deployment flow will delete applications from its associated cluster.
+Platform cleanup starts with deleting [deployments](add-cd-pipeline.md), a core resource that allows the platform to build an automated workflow.
+Deleting a deployment will delete applications from its associated cluster.

-We recommend cleaning environments before deleting deployment flows to ensure graceful resource deletion and avoid potential issues.
+We recommend cleaning environments before deleting deployments to ensure graceful resource deletion and avoid potential issues.

 There are two strategies for cleaning environments: